Efficient Quantum Circuit Design with a Standard Cell Approach, with an Application to Neutral Atom Quantum Computers: Conclusion

+Third, tiling is extremely useful for performing quantum resource estimation, which is concerned with determining the number of qubits and the time necessary to run a computation.
+In order to achieve large-scale quantum computations, the resources required for implementing fault-tolerance and error-correction will have to be reduced significantly (e.g. the error-corrected implementation of Shor's algorithm would require 20 million qubits\cite{gidney2021factor}).
+Fast resource estimation can be performed by combining standard cells into larger structures.
+In doing so, resource estimation becomes a bottom-up approach: at the lower level the cells are optimized, and the higher level the cells are tiled and resource estimation is also simplified by using the SWAP schedulers which are faster than conventional quantum circuit compilers.

-Future work will focus on tiling as a means to reduce the number of qubits which are inaccessible in large, error-corrected computations by virtue of the regular structure of the models it creates.
-In other words, tiling could be used to improve the usage ratio of the chip as a whole, as discussed in section~\ref{sec:discussion}.
+In future work, the superiority of our proposed tiling approach will translate to drastic improvements in the automation of large-scale quantum circuit design.
+To rapidly advance this tiling approach, we will leverage the enormous literature on VLSI standard cell designs and the experiences gathered through decades of effort by the microelectronics industry.
+Future work will also focus on tiling as a means to reduce the number of qubits which are inaccessible in large, error-corrected computations by virtue of the regular structure of the models it creates.